xPeach-94/git-workshop/README.markdown

 Congratulations.
 You have fixed the conflict.
 All is good in the world.

-Fin
+Congratulations!
+You've completed the workshop!
 ---

 You have learnt :

+1. How to install GIT
+2. How to use Github (and set your security)
-1. Clone a repository
+3. Clone a repository
-2. Commit files
+4. Commit files
-3. Check status
+5. Check status
-4. Check diff
+6. Check diff
-5. Undoing changes
+7. Undoing changes
-6. Branching and merging
+8. Branching and merging
+9. Pull Requests (including WIP/DRAFT)
-7. Fixing conflicts
+10. Fixing conflicts

 Now You can choose two tracks, either Part II (below) which covers time travel and mangling your git history, or Part III (even below-er) which covers Github pull